pygame/pygame/docs/reST/ref/freetype.rst

       rectangle giving the size and origin of the rendered text.

       If an empty string is passed for text then the returned Rect is zero width and the height of the font.
-If dest is None the returned surface is the same dimensions as the boundary rect.
+If dest is :const:`None` the returned surface is the same dimensions as the boundary rect.
       The rect will test False.

       The rendering is done using the font's default size in points and its default style, without any rotation, and taking into account fonts which